SAUBIN-Florian/maul-api/README.md

 ## Base URL

-The base URL for all API endpoints is `https://my-api-url.com/`.
+The base URL for all API endpoints is `https://work-in-progress.xyz/`.

 ## Endpoints

+### Api

+#### `GET /api/`

+Retrieve globals informations from the API, like version, or the count of products in the database

 ### Brand